imperial-genomics-facility/olink_reveal_npx_and_qc_pipeline/README.md

 # Nextflow pipeline for Olink Reveal data processing
 A Nextflow pipeline for raw sequencing run to NPX file and QC report generation

+## Description

+This Nextflow pipeline processes Olink Reveal libraries from raw Illumina sequencing runs.
+It takes a sequencing run and plate design as input, then demultiplexes reads using BCLConvert, subsamples them with SEQTK, and generates FastQC reports for sequencing quality assessment.
+Finally, it produces NPX export datasets and QC reports.

 ## Steps for container image building

 ### BCLConvert